Aquatherm Water Testing

 Yes, the “Chain of Custody” form is required by the lab.
 It must be filled out completely and returned to the lab with the samples.
 Additional instructions may be given by the lab at the time sample bottles are picked up.
-The Chain of Custody will need to be filled out with information indicating the water testing project name, its address, sample names, what is being tested for in each sample, the date and time in which the samples were drawn, the name of the person who drew the sample, etc. See testing requirements above for what tests are to be performed for each sample
+The Chain of Custody will need to be filled out with information indicating the water testing project name, its address, sample names, what each sample is being tested for, the date and time in which the samples were drawn, the name of the person who drew the sample, etc. See testing requirements above for what tests are to be performed for each sample.

 Does Aquatherm automatically receive the test results from the lab?

 No, the party paying for the analysis will receive the report.
-Results will need to be emailed to Aquatherm at firstname.lastname@example.org .
-Aquatherm will review the test results, indicate whether or not there is a concern observed, advise as to whether or not additional testing should be performed, and state what the next steps are in the process.
+Results will need to be emailed to Aquatherm at email@example.com.
+Aquatherm will review the test results, indicate whether or not there may be a concern, advise as to the possibility of any additional testing, and indicate any next steps in the process.

 Where do I find a lab capable of performing water testing?

 The lab selected should be a state certified lab for drinking water.
-A listing of certified labs can be obtained using the following EPA website.
-The lab should be contacted to confirm it capable of the testing the samples and can schedule testing prior to the picking up the sample bottles.
+A listing of certified labs can be obtained using the EPA website below.
+Prior to the picking up sample bottles from the lab, the lab should be contacted to confirm it is capable of performing the testing and can schedule the required testing in a timely manner.